-The proposed FY23 revenue budget is projected at \$74.5 million, with the vast majority coming from property tax receipts.
-The District receives additional annual revenues from various grants, interest income, rental income, and a small amount of miscellaneous income.
-Annual property taxes - which make up 91% of total revenues - are estimated at \$67.9 million for FY23.
-Property tax revenues are anticipated to be up by \$3.8 million when compared to the amended current fiscal year (\$64.1 million in FY22).
+Annual property taxes are estimated at \$67.9 million for FY23.
+Estimated property tax revenues are up by \$3.8 million when compared to the current fiscal year amended (\$64.1 million in FY22).
+The growth in property taxes is primarily driven by a continued strong real estate market combined with a 2% inflation factor applied to the base of property values.
+When compared to the current fiscal year estimate, total revenues of \$74.5 million are up by \$3.6 million, or 5% from the amended \$71 million FY22 projection, due to growing property taxes and increased interest income.
 Other funding sources consist primarily of internal fund transfers (such as funding for non-Measure AA capital projects and funding for the General Fund debt service payments).
 Measure AA Bonds also serve as a significant funding source for qualified capital projects.
 A \$5.4 million commitment for infrastructure transfer is proposed to fund future facility needs, including a future full service coastal field office.
-The total estimated FY23 revenue and other funding sources are summarized by fund in the table below.